Música Para Abrir El Cielo

 Música Para Abrir El Cielo is the debut studio album by singer-songwriter Maye.
 It was released by Pink Poetry on June 27, 2025, and contains 11 tracks, including singles "Yo Me Consiento", "Peter Pan", and "Lento" featuring Rawayana.

 Background

 Maye began working on the album with producers Mick Coogan and Scott Dittrich in 2022, starting with the song "Una Medalla".
 Later, she was introduced to Beto Montenegro of Rawayana who would feature on the single "Lento".
 Maye stated writing the lyrics to "Lento" with Rawayana was "challenging in a great way".

+Maye stated the name of the album came from a conversation while buying a yoga mat, where the seller told Maye that her purpose in life was to "abrirle el cielo" to many people.

 Release and promotion

 On April 4, 2025, Maye released "Yo Me Consiento" as the first prerelease single of the album.
 On May 30, she released the second single "Peter Pan".
 On June 27, Maye released the album along with the third single, "Lento", which features Rawayana.

 On July 11, Maye embarked her first headline U.S. tour, titled the Música Para Abrir El Cielo Tour.
 The tour was opened by her father Fernando Osorio who helped pen some of the album's tracks.